TL;DR

 Once the pages were rendering on the server, I turned my attention to the invisible scaffolding that makes a site understandable to both crawlers and users.
 I began by sprinkling Schema.org JSON-LD across every template so that Google could instantly recognise a Podcast, an Episode, or a breadcrumb trail without having to guess.
 Next came the maps: a nightly Python job now combs the database for every live show and episode, compresses the list into a fresh sitemap.xml

-so that logged-in listeners saw their “Continue Listening” shelf the moment HTML hit the browser.
+That all sounds neat in hindsight, but the learning curve was real.
+I had to figure out how to pass user context locale, theme, even auth tokens into getServerSideProps so that logged-in listeners saw their “Continue Listening” shelf the moment HTML hit the browser.
 I wrestled with getStaticProps versus SSR trade-offs, and I bumped into more than one quirky Next.js convention that felt upside-down coming from a SPA mindset.
 Plenty of late nights, but the payoff was a site that speaks Google’s language, stays perfectly mapped, and delivers personalised content on first paint.

 5. The Hockey-Stick Moment